DeViL303/MultiServer3-NautilusFork/README.md

    What is Nautilus?
    </h1>

-Nautilus is a Windows GUI that I designed from scratch to work on Playstation Home assets on a deeper level than has ever been possible before.
+Nautilus is a Windows GUI that I designed to work on Playstation Home assets on a deeper level than has ever been possible before.
 The end goal is to have an All-in-One solution for automating common tasks and dealing with the many custom file types used in Home.

 Note: Due to the nature of Homes millions of assets and the many edge cases involved this application will most likely never be "finished".